Mark-MDO47/RubberBandGun/README.md

 * There is a definition of DLYSOLENOID in RBG_SciFi_StatesAndInputs.h that needs to be adjusted to account for the differences.
 See the comments near that definition if interested.

 Development is continuing to make a minimum as well as a maximum activation time for the solenoid or motor mechanism.
 This will get a tag when complete and tested.
+* SOLENOID_IF_NONZERO is defined as 1 for CLOTHESPIN (SOLENOID), 0 for SIDEWINDER (MOTOR) processing
-* This uses DLYSOLENOID_MIN and DLYSOLENOID_MAX.
+* This chooses values of DLYSOLENOID_MIN and DLYSOLENOID_MAX.
 The Silver-1.0 version DLYSOLENOID corresponds to DLYSOLENOID_MAX in the later versions.
+* Defining SOLENOID_IF_NONZERO as 0 also activates the ability to control the motor time with the trigger button between DLYSOLENOID_MIN and DLYSOLENOID_MAX, with some exceptions if the shooting sound has not completed.

 ## Sounds